 1. Introduction

-Although considerable attention has recently been paid to voluntary sustainability standards (e.g., certification standards, environmental management systems) developed by private or multi-stakeholder actors [1–7], the setting of international binding or non-binding standards is something that governments and intergovernmental organizations have been engaged in for a long time.
-For example, governments play an important role in global economic regulation [8] and organizations like the International Labour Organization (ILO) and Codex Alimentarius have for long been developing international standards on working conditions and food safety respectively [9].
-Furthermore, international standards “play a growing and important role in the regulation-oriented WTO system” [10].
-Product-related technical standards are primarily developed by private sector standard development organizations but their use is prescribed under WTO law [11].
-The Technical Barriers to Trade (TBT) agreement makes domestic regulations WTO-compatible if they are based on “relevant international standards” and these standards can be developed by public or private bodies [10].

-Building on this legacy of international standards – whether motivated by trade facilitation, or environmental and social sustainability concerns – the Globally Harmonized System for Classification and Labelling of Chemicals (GHS) is a system for classifying and labelling chemicals according to the nature and severity of hazard, and specifying how information about hazards should be communicated to users in the form of hazard pictograms, hazard statements and Safety Data Sheets [12].
+Although considerable attention has recently been paid to voluntary sustainability standards (e.g., certification standards, environmental management systems) developed by private or multi-stakeholder actors [1–7], governments and intergovernmental organizations have long been active in setting international binding or non-binding standards.
+Building on this legacy of international standards – whether motivated by trade facilitation, or environmental and social sustainability concerns – the Globally Harmonized System for Classification and Labelling of Chemicals (GHS) is a system for classifying and labelling chemicals according to the nature and severity of hazard, and specifying how information about hazards should be communicated to users in the form of hazard pictograms, hazard statements and Safety Data Sheets [1].
 As an internationally agreed system for standards on classification and labelling of chemicals, GHS can be considered a cornerstone of sound chemicals management, aiming for increased sustainability in the production and use of chemicals.
 Having GHS in place enables downstream risk-reducing activities such as employing best-practice handling, storage, and disposal methods.
 The characteristics of a given chemical (e.g., type of toxicity) have to be established in order to take the necessary steps to regulate and manage it safely and sustainably throughout its life cycle.

-The need to have an internationally harmonized system for classification of chemicals as part of a sound system of chemicals management was first raised in the United Nations (UN) in 1992 in Agenda 21 [13] in response to unsustainable management of chemicals resulting in considerable risks for human health and ecosystems [14–16].
-Ten years later, in 2002, at the World Summit on Sustainable Development (WSSD), UN member states decided to; “[e]ncourage countries to implement the new globally harmonized system for the classification and labelling of chemicals as soon as possible with a view to having the system fully operational by 2008.” (paragraph 23 c) [17].
+The need to have an internationally harmonized system for classification of chemicals as part of a sound system of chemicals management was first raised in the United Nations (UN) in 1992 in Agenda 21 [2] in response to unsustainable management of chemicals resulting in considerable risks for human health and ecosystems [3–5].
+Ten years later, in 2002, at the World Summit on Sustainable Development (WSSD), UN member states decided to; “[e]ncourage countries to implement the new globally harmonized system for the classification and labelling of chemicals as soon as possible with a view to having the system fully operational by 2008.” (paragraph 23 c) [6].
 Agenda 2030 adopted in 2015 also includes the target (12.4) to “[b]y 2020, achieve the environmentally sound management of chemicals and all wastes throughout their life cycle, in accordance with agreed international frameworks”.
 Global GHS implementation has thus been an objective of the international community for more than two decades and is seen as a key element in sustainable development governance.